-- An estimated income percentile – or decile, for smaller metros
+- An estimated income percentile (or decile, for metros with fewer survey responses)

 Our source for the income percentile by city calculator was IPUMS-CPS:

-For methodology on incomes and a definition of "worker" or individual, see the source articles:
+For my methodology on incomes and worker definition, see the source articles:

-- Average household income research.
-Read the definition of household from the Census.
+- Average household income (and read the definition of household from the Census.)

 Here is the additional data for cities:

 - A city in our income definition is a metropolitan area defined by IPUMS.

 I'll warn you again: there is plenty of uncertainty baked into the income statistics, especially around the top few percent of the income distribution.
 Directly from the Census Bureau: